 - Tarp – Use for patching holes in your house, collecting rainwater, and many other uses.

-- Cordage (550 cord, bank line, rope) – You don’t need them all, but they all won’t hurt.
+- Cordage (550 cord, bank line, rope) – You do not need them all, but they all will not hurt.

 - Mylar Blankets – If the heat goes out, you be glad you had this lightweight solution.